- Find an office

 What are the penalties for filing my taxes late?

-For federal taxes, the late filing penalty is 5% of the unpaid taxes with a minimum penalty of $330, or 100% of the unpaid taxes if less, when the return is filed late.
+For Federal taxes, the failure to file penalty is 5% of the unpaid taxes.
+If filing is 60 days or more overdue there is a minimum penalty of the lesser of $510 or 100% of the unpaid taxes.
 The penalty increases 5% a month until the taxes are paid, or the penalty reaches 25% of the unpaid taxes.
 The penalty for filing late is higher than the penalty for paying late.
 Work with a Jackson Hewitt Tax Pro to figure out your state penalties.

 First-time penalty abatement